Santroller/Santroller/wiring_guides/wii.md

         4. Release the whammy again, and hit `Next`.
 If your whammy is noisy, you can push it in a tiny bit, and the zero position will be set to this location, which will make sure that the whammy is always considered released when it is released.
     3. Turntable Spin
         1. If your turntable isn't responsive enough in games, you can set a multiplier, which will multiply the value coming from the table by a constant amount.
-17. If you would like to use Tilt, make sure you are emulating a guitar, and then hit `Add Setting` and add a `Tilt` setting.
+18. If you would like to use Tilt, make sure you are emulating a guitar, and then hit `Add Setting` and add a `Tilt` setting.
 Then follow one of the below options:
     <details>
       <summary>Digital Tilt</summary>

     1. Click on Tilt, and make sure the `Input Type` is set to `Digital Pin Input`.
+    1. Make sure `Pin Mode` is set to `Pull Up`.
     2. Click on the `Find Pin` button, and then tilt your guitar.
 If you have wired everything correctly, the tool should detect the pin and the tilt icon should light up whenever you tilt the guitar.
     3. If you are using a SW520D based tilt sensor, some versions of this sensor will have an inverted output.
 You can turn on the `Invert` option to correct this.
     </details>